 No such thing as active procrastination

-To those that say there is such a thing as “active” procrastination (i.e. “I’m going to leave this to do until the last minute because I work better under pressure”), Dr. Pychyl cites the research of one of his former graduate students, Mohsen Haghbin, who developed a typology for delays and found there were six types:
+To those that say there is such a thing as “active” procrastination (i.e. “I’m going to leave this until the last minute because I work better under pressure”), Dr. Pychyl cites the research of one of his former graduate students, Mohsen Haghbin, who developed a typology for delays and found there were six types:

 - Inevitable delays, which happen when you are interrupted by another obligation or need;